 Shropshire Poacher, Heritage Centre

-Wynnstay Hotel, Church Street
+Wynnstay Hotel and Wilson's, Church Street

 If you can’t find what you want, PLEASE ASK.
 It is vital that shops and cafes know that we want to buy goods with the Fairtrade mark.

 Download a paper copy of a guide to Fairtrade in Oswestry here

 Aroma - Shropshire Star report